#GwenStefani Reveals Fun Fact About Blake Shelton's Ex-Girlfriend On @JimmyKimmelLive

 On Wednesday’s episode of Jimmy Kimmel Live, the late-night host quizzed Gwen Stefani on her earliest musical influences and asked whether she and her boyfriend, Blake Shelton, shared any crossovers when it comes to their preferred music genres and artists.

-The 48-year-old singer revealed that she introduced Blake, who was born and raised in the small town of Ada in south central Oklahoma, to the ska and reggae music scene via a personally curated playlist, though admitted that he rarely ever hits the play button on it.
+The 48-year-old singer revealed that she introduced Blake, who was born and raised in the small town of Ada in south-central Oklahoma, to the ska and reggae music scene via a personally curated playlist, though admitted that he rarely ever hits the play button on it.

 “I did make [Blake] a ska, like, reggae playlist for valentines, like, a couple of years ago but he doesn’t really listen to it that often.”